Mercury Montclair: Third generation (1959–1960)

 The Mercury model line underwent a ground-up redesign for 1959, as the Montclair expanded to a 126-inch wheelbase.
 Following the cancellation of the Edsel Corsair and Edsel Citation (which shared bodies with Mercury), the division used a body and chassis exclusive to the division (for the first time since 1940).
 The Phaeton and Turnpike Cruiser trims were discontinued, along with the convertible, with the Montclair model line pared down to a four-door pillared sedan, along with two-door and four-door hardtops.
 Across the Mercury line, hardtops were styled as a Cruiser semi-fastback, including a larger compound-curve rear window (replacing the retractable design of the Turnpike Cruiser).
 The Super Marauder V8 was discontinued, with the 383 V8 (retuned to 322 hp) becoming the only engine.
 In another change, automatic transmissions became standard on the Montclair; while the pushbutton "Keyboard Control" was retired (in favor of a conventional column-mounted shifter), the Multi-Drive dual-range transmission remained an option.

 One of the largest cars ever produced by the Mercury division, the 1959 Montclair was criticized by owners for lack of interior room (relative to its size), poor fuel economy, and its windshield design.

 For 1960, Mercury sedan underwent their second major exterior revision in two years, adopting more restrained styling (nearly removing the tailfins altogether).
 The Montclair Cruiser two-door and four-door hardtops were carried over, along with the four-door Montclair sedan.
 Shared with the Colony Park and the Park Lane, the 430 V8 made its return as the standard engine (retuned to 310 hp).

 Discontinuation

-For the 1961 model year, to build a better business case for Lincoln-Mercury within Ford, both the Mercury and Lincoln brands underwent a substantial revision of their model lines, with Mercury discontinuing the Montclair and Park Lane in favor of the Monterey as its primary sedan line, joined by the full-size Meteor and the compact Comet, two designs originally intended for production as Edsels.
+For the 1961 model year, in response to Ford's cancellation of Edsel and subsequent consolidation, both the Mercury and Lincoln brands underwent a substantial revision of their model lines.
+Mercury discontinued the Montclair and Park Lane in favor of the Monterey as its primary sedan line, joined by the full-size Meteor and the compact Comet, two designs originally intended for production as Edsels.

-In a larger change, the 1961 Mercury (both the Monterey and Meteor) adopted a Ford bodyshell and chassis (using its own wheelbase and slightly modified styling).
+In addition, the 1961 Mercury (both the Monterey and Meteor) adopted a Ford bodyshell and chassis (using its own wheelbase and slightly modified styling).
 Until the closure of the division after 2010, Mercury full-size sedans were variants of the full-size Ford model line.